Mia Clarke

 Mia's research sits within the Entrepreneurship, Development and Political Economy research cluster.

-Mia has also worked on the Authentic Leadership Pedagogy project with Dr Aleksandra Bavdaz which focuses on connecting business practice of leadership into higher education settings, along with part time work within Widening Participation
+Mia has also worked on the Authentic Leadership Pedagogy project with Dr Aleksandra Bavdaz which focuses on connecting business practice of leadership into higher education settings and quantitative research assistant work within the department.
+This is in conjunction with current part time work within Widening Participation and the Recovering Community podcast based here at the University of Glasgow.

 Grants